What to Look For When Buying a Home Security Camera System

 Many modern security systems offer mobile apps to give homeowners more control over their home security systems.
 Home security mobile app features may include:

-• Notifications sent to your phone anytime someone triggers your camera’s motion detection sensors.
+Notifications.
+These are sent to your phone anytime someone triggers your camera’s motion detection sensors.

 For added protection, homeowners can sign up for professional monitoring services and feel safe knowing security professionals are watching over their home.